jamarju/vic20-sargon-ii-chess/README.md

 ## Pre-compiled versions

 - `PRG/SargonII-2000-vic-book.prg` is the original version with buggy openings table (see discussion below).
 Needs 8KB expansion (block 1 from $2000-$3fff).
-- `PRG/SargonII-2000-cpm-book.prg` is the fixed version with CP/M openings table.
+- `PRG/SargonII-2000-cpm-book.prg` is the fixed version with Sargon 2.1 CP/M openings table.
 Because of the extended openings book size, this version needs 16KB expansion (blocks 1 and 2 from $2000-$5fff).

 ## Openings bug